dnif-archive/SOC18-genesis/README.md

 **Selection of the Datasource**

 The datasource which was chosen was based on thorough discussion and based on [real-world test cases](https://github.com/dnif/SOC18-genesis/wiki/Research-on-Various-Datasets-Static-and-Dynamic-Datasets).
-Upon discussion we were able to understand that upon multiple type of attacks in the present cyberworld, bruteforce attacks / dictionary attacks are one of the most troublesome and most puny attack in front of the cyberworld.
+Upon discussion we were able to understand that upon multiple type of attacks in the present cyberworld, bruteforce attacks / dictionary attacks are one of the most troublesome attack in front of the cyberworld.
-Hence, we have chosen the database : http://bruteforcers.net </br>
+Hence, we have chosen the datsource : http://bruteforcers.net </br>
 as our database.
 This datasource simply provides us data based on the bruteforce attacks which has been made to the specific network.

 <p align="center"> <a href="https://www.youtube.com/watch?v=BM45k0meXkE" target="_blank"><img src="http://img.youtube.com/vi/BM45k0meXkE/0.jpg"
 alt="Bruteforce" width="360" height="280" border="10" align="center" /></a></p>